 Permanent burial of Japanese knotweed normally occurs when there is not enough time to treat it with a systemic herbicide.
-Usually, this is due to time constraints from builders, etc. Under these circumstances, removal and excavation is the ideal solution.
-Once the site has been excavated, it can be issued with a certificate confirming the site to be clear of Japanese knotweed.
-We use this method when the site needs to be cleared quickly and there is a large enough area around the infestation for the weed to be excavated and buried.
+Usually, this is due to time constraints from builders, etc. We use the method of permanent burial when the site needs to be cleared quickly and there is a large enough area around the infestation for the weed to be excavated and buried.
 The benefits are that it keeps dumping costs down, whilst the negative is that the hole is typically over 5 metres deep and therefore requires large excavators on site.

 - Soil will be sifted and the main stand and rhizomes removed.